Aftersun Ending Explained: Exploring The Meaning And What Happened To Calum

 One of the most gut-punching moments is when Calum casually mentions that he doesn’t think he’ll make it to 40 and is surprised he made it to 30.

 There are so many little moments like these, where Calum mentions something that shows he has been suffering from mental health issues for a while, probably since adolescence.
-Aftersun builds its tension by allowing the audience to slowly see more and more of Calum’s pain, until we watch him break down crying.
+Aftersun builds its tension by allowing the audience to slowly see more and more of Calum’s pain until we watch him break down crying.

 At the end, the final shot further confirms his fate.
-Calum walks away, not going back into the real world, but into Sophie’s memories.
+Calum walks away, not going back to the real world, but into Sophie’s memories.
 You see the strobe lights coming from behind the door, and this seems to imply that this becomes Sophie’s final active memory of her father.

 The Fear Of Aging In Aftersun